 Instantaneous Unit Hydrograph (IUH)

 The limiting case of a unit hydrograph as the rainfall duration approaches zero.
-It is a theoretical concept that provides the most fundamental description of basin response and forms the basis for convolution-based runoff modeling.
+It is a theoretical concept that provides the most fundamental description of basin response and forms the basis for convolution-based runoff modelling.

 Factors Affecting the Shape of a Hydrograph